SwissDataScienceCenter/renku-sphinx-theme/README.rst

 Building
 ------------

-To build docs after doing changes, and thest things inside this repository
+To build docs after doing changes, and test things inside this repository

 1. From the base folder... ``pip install -r docs/requirements.txt``
 2. This should be done in case there where changes in fonts or new css files added ``pip install --editable .``